SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/SVIF.rst

 The ``SVIF`` type specifically targets system Verilog designs.
 This type extends from ``Bundle``.
 When generating Verilog or VHDL, the behavior of this type is exactly the same as that of ``Bundle``.
 However, when generating System Verilog and enabling the ``svInterface`` option in SpinalConfig, this type will be generated as an ``Interface``.

-This type is still an experimental feature
+This type is still an experimental feature.

 Declaration
 ^^^^^^^^^^^